-Looking for the best Vatican museum guided tours?
-Please find below a travel guide to Vatican Museum Tours, including private tours, group tours, tours for kids, night tours, audioguided tours, theme tours and more.
+Are you looking for the best Vatican museum guided tours?
+In this article you will find a detailed travel guide about the different kind of tours available to visit the Vatican Museums, including private tours, group tours, tours for kids, night tours, audio-guided tours, theme tours and more.
 Find out which Vatican guided tour suits you the most, and how to pay the best price.

-If you already want to book your Vatican Museum Tour right now and don’t want to read ahead, please click here to book your Vatican Museum tour.
+If you already want to book your Vatican Museum Tour right now and don’t want to read ahead, click here to book your Vatican Museum tour.

 Vatican museum tours – Is it worth taking a tour?

 First of all, every tour and ticket of the Vatican museums include the Sistine Chapel!

-The Vatican Museum is one of the largest art collections in the world requires a great deal of space.
-To see everything, you will walk around 7.5 kms.
-I have been a few times and still see something new each time.
+The Vatican Museum is one of the largest art collections in the world: to see everything, you will walk around 7.5 kilometers!
+I have been a few times and I still see something new each time.

 Several famous masterpieces are on view and you should look out for those as you walk around.
 They include:

 - Michelangelo’s “The Last Judgement” depicting Jesus, the Virgin Mary and the Saints is in the Sistine Chapel.

-- Raphael’s ‘’School of Athens’’ shows scholars discussing topics of the day, philosophy and science and is found in the Raphael Rooms.
+- Raphael’s “School of Athens” shows scholars discussing topics of the day, philosophy and science and it is placed in the Raphael Rooms.

 - Pinturicchio’s Annunciation in the Borgia Apartments shows the Virgin Mary dressed in blue greeting an angel.